Hi, I’m Jason Everett.

 A Rule of Life that helps me live this out each day

-I serve as a Digital Learning Coordinator with ESU 10, where I support 33 public school districts across central Nebraska.
-My work hats consist of:
+In my "day job," I serve as a Digital Learning Coordinator with ESU 10, where we support 33 public school districts across central Nebraska.
+My ESU 10 hats consist of:

 Distance Learning